Campaign of Gipuzkoa: Aftermath

-The Nationalists conquered 1,000 square miles of terrain and many factories.
-Furthermore, they cut off the Basques from sympathetic France.
-Then, Indalecio Prieto, the Republican minister of defense sent the Republican fleet to the northern ports in order to prevent a rebel blockade.
-On occupation during September, a Comisión Gestora or Management Commission was appointed by the rebels comprising the factions involved in the military insurrection, i.e. Carlists, Falangists, and others.
+In a few months in late 1936 the Nationalists conquered 1,000 square miles of terrain and many factories.
+Furthermore, they cut off the Basques from land-links with a sympathetic France.
+Indalecio Prieto, the Republican minister of defense, sent the Republican fleet to the northern ports in order to prevent a rebel naval blockade.
+On occupation during September, a Comisión Gestora or Management Commission was appointed by the rebel nationalists comprising the factions involved in the military insurrection, i.e. Carlists, Falangists, and others.
 The Junta Carlista, the Carlist high executive body in the province, was then chaired during the first months by the local Carlist leader Antonio Arrúe Zarauz up to early 1937.

 After taking over San Sebastián, speaking in the Basque language was frowned upon, and then forbidden by proclamation.
 Occupation was followed by harsh repression against inconvenient figures and individuals.
 Among them, the Basque clergy were specifically targeted and exposed to torture and rapid execution for their family ties and/or proximity to Basque nationalist proponents and ideas.
 In general, they were searched according to blacklists put together in Pamplona.
 Despite occasional internal protests within the ecclesiastic hierarchy, they did not go far.
 A widespread purge of the clergy in Gipuzkoa was decided in the high military and ecclesiastic circles.
-The occupiers also purged the Provincial Council (Diputación/Aldundia) resulting in the expulsion 1,051 civil servants and workforce, 123 of them railway operators.
+The occupiers also purged the Provincial Council (Diputación/Aldundia) resulting in the expulsion of 1,051 civil servants and workers, 123 of them railway operators.

-The hatred underlying the crackdown was evidenced by the assassination of José Ariztimuño 'Aitzol' (priest and major personality of the Basque cultural renaissance during the previous years), tortured and shot on 18 October in the Hernani cemetery along with other ecclesiastic and civilian victims found fleeing.
+The hatred underlying the crackdown was evidenced by the assassination of José Ariztimuño 'Aitzol', a priest and major personality of the Basque cultural renaissance during the previous years), tortured and shot on 18 October in the Hernani cemetery, along with other ecclesiastic and civilian victims found fleeing.